Baby-Naps

 Signs That Your Baby’s Naps Aren’t Working

 A proper nap schedule is vital for a baby's development.
-Neither under-napping nor over-napping is considered good.
+If you are wondering why does my toddler wakes up crying from naps, it may be due to under-napping or over-napping.
 Here are some signs to look out for:

 Watch out for these signs of under-napping:

-If your baby is waking up cranky and tired, even after waking up, it might be a sign that they are not getting enough sleep.
+If your baby wakes up cranky and tired, it might be a sign that they are not getting enough sleep.

 • Rubbing eyes and yawning before nap time

-If he starts to yawn and rub his eyes, it might be a sign of overtiredness, indicating that the nap may not be long enough.
+If they start to yawn and rub their eyes, it might be a sign of overtiredness, indicating that the nap may not be long enough.

 • Refusal to go to bed at night